Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Chart/Chart21/readme.md

 Average Nb of EvoSuite Tests:52.8

- Average Nb of Contradiction Tests:0

 Average Nb of Removed Tests:0

 Running Nopol+UnsatGuided changes the original patch for each of the 30 seeds.
-The human patch involves systematic changes to a method, the original patch and the newly generated patches by running Nopol+UnsatGuided all add a precondition to the same statement, we think they are incorrect.
+The human patch involves systematic changes to a method, the original patch and the newly generated patches by running Nopol+UnsatGuided all add a precondition to the same statement.
+We observe failing EvoSuite tests for programs patched with the original Nopol patch, which means the original Nopol patch is incorrect.
+We do not observe any failing EvoSuite tests for programs patched with the patches genertaed by running Nopol+UnsatGuided, yet we are still not quite sure about the correctness of the newly generated patches.